 For users of cloud computing services such as SaaS applications, all of the above points relating to good Internet security clearly apply.
 Computing in the cloud is still deemed by many to be risky.
 However, it can also bring security advantages as user data is protected off-site in large vendor data centres.
 For example users of Google Docs are always safe in the knowledge that their files are always securely stored on two different servers in two different data centres.
 For private individauls and small companies, such a high level of off-site data protection and replication is hard to achieve by other means.

 In addition to using antivirus software, a firewall, strong passwords, and uploading regular operating system and browser updates, it is doubly important for users of the cloud to ensure the security of the computer they use to access their chosen online services.
 In particular care needs to be taken to make certain that they never leave active accounts on a device that may be stolen or otherwise accessed by inappropriate users.
-For example, files held in Google Docs or indeed another other SaaS application are not at all secure if a user leaves their netbook or smartphone in a public place and all anybody has to do to gain access is to boot up the machine and visit the appropriate web address.
+For example, files held in Google Docs or indeed another other SaaS application are not at all secure if a user leaves their laptop, tablet or smartphone in a public place without the device being protected with a password or other security measure.
 SaaS users who share desktop PCs -- or who for example use public desktop computers in cyber cafes -- ought also to be very careful indeed to ensure that they log-out from cloud services whenever they finish using them.

 Both individuals and in particular businesses should have plans in place to cover the eventuality of hardware failure or loss and/or data loss or corruption.
 Such disaster recovery or "business continuity" plans need to address how data would be recovered, what hardware would be used to run critical applications, and by whom.
 Such plans particularly need to take into account any current use of out-of-date software applications that may not be able to be replaced and/or run on replacement hardware and operating systems.
 To recover back-ups of data that cannot be run on any available hardware and software will not in any way ensure business continuity!